fusion-energy/neutronics-workshop/README.md

 There are several candidate breeder materials including a lithium ceramic (Li4SiO4), Flibe, Lithium lead (eutectic) and pure lithium.

-Each material can have it's lithium 6 content enriched and this has an impact on the TBR.
+Each material can have it's Li6 content enriched and this has an impact on the TBR.

 Examine the ```simulate_tokamak_model.py``` file and try to understand how the model is created and particularly how the simulation parameters are saved in a .json file.